Cost of Attendance

-These 2013-14 COA estimators are provided for consumer information.
+These 2013-14 COA estimators are provided for consumer information (the 2014-15 estimator will be available in April).
 These COA models assist with the determination of your financial aid eligibility and include estimated costs of all expenses associated with attending Franklin University.

 - If you have filed the FAFSA for the 2013-14 year and have received your award letter, please refer to the first page of your letter to obtain your actual cost of attendance.